Introduction

 Vitamin C – The collagen booster for a radiant complexion

-Vitamin C is one of the best-known and most researched antioxidants.
+Vitamin C is one of the most well-known and well-researched antioxidants.
 It plays an important role in collagen production, a protein that gives your skin firmness and elasticity.
-By stimulating collagen production, vitamin C helps reduce fine lines and wrinkles and improve skin texture.
+By stimulating collagen production, Vitamin C helps reduce fine lines and wrinkles and improves skin texture.

 Benefits of Vitamin C